WDI-SEA/notes/02-js-jquery/js-functions/04iterators.md

 // > ["TIM", "ILIAS", "ELIE", "MARKUS"]
 ```

-##filter

-Filter is an iterator that loops through your array and filters it
+## filter

+### What:

-down to a subset of the original array.
-A callback is called on each
+Returns a subset of the original array by iterating through the original array and filtering out values.

+### How:

-element of the original array: if it returns true, then the element is
-included in the new array, otherwise it is excluded.
+Your callback must return a boolean. `filter` will one-by-one pass the values from the array into your callback.
+If the callback returns `true`, that element is included in the returned new array, otherwise it is excluded.

+### Examples:

+**Use `filter` to get 2 new arrays - one that contains names of even length only and one that contains names of odd length only**

 ```js
 var names = ["tim", "ilias", "elie", "markus"];